ironhack-labs/lab-wiki-countries/README.md

-**NOTE:** For the small picture of the flag, you can use the lowercase `alpha2Code` and embed it in the URL as shown below:
+**NOTE:** For the small picture of the flag, you can use the lowercased `alpha2Code` and embed it in the URL as shown below:

 <!--
 - France: https://www.countryflags.io/FR/flat/32.png